nithinmurali/pygsheets/docs/source/examples.rst

 **Note**:
-If you have any intresting examples that you think will be helpful to others, please raise a PR or issue.
+If you have any interesting examples that you think will be helpful to others, please raise a PR or issue.